lexzer42/Beginner-React.js-Coding/README.md

 2. Open a command prompt or terminal and navigate to the project directory.

-3. Run the command npm install in the command prompt or terminal.
+3. Run the command `npm install` in the command prompt or terminal.
 This will install all the necessary dependencies for the project.

-4. After the installation is complete, run the command npm start.
+4. After the installation is complete, run the command `npm start`.
 This will start the development server and launch the application in your default browser.

 You should now see the application running in your browser.
 You can interact with the counter by clicking the "Incrementar contador!" button.
 The user list will also be displayed, and you can load more users by clicking the "Siguiente usuario!" button.
 You can toggle the visibility of the user list by clicking the "Mostrar lista de usuarios" button.